iam-sandeep/Secondshop/README.md

-# Secondshop is an Android app which is like e-commerce application.
+Secondshop is an Android app which is like an e-commerce application.
+From this application you can sell your Productes.
+Firebase Database is Used.
+It it just a sample application.